-Due to this similarity the Hilbert logic will also feature operators8.
+Due to this similarity the Hilbert logic will also feature operators9.

 In a Hilbert logic, linear operators can be defined that have atomic Hilbert propositions as their eigen-propositions.
-Their eigenspace is countable.
+The eigenspace of these operators is countable.

 In a Hilbert logic system the superposition principle holds.
 A linear combination of Hilbert proposition is again a Hilbert proposition.